Of course, Pennsylvania House Furniture used to be a household name in the fine furniture business. Fine furniture mostly of solid cherry.

 Their fine cherry, oak, and maple solid wood furniture graced homes across the country.

-Is Pennsylvania House Furniture still being made?
+Is Pennsylvania House Furniture still in business?

 No, unfortunately, Pennsylvania House Furniture is not being made today, either abroad or at home in the United States.
 Sadly, no new manufacturer currently makes the lines of Pennsylvania House Furniture that were popular in the 1990s, 1980s or before.
 Pennsylvania House Furniture is out of business.